culturesofknowledge/emplaces/src/annalistdataexport/README.md

 @@@@TODO: update for Annalist exporter tool@@@@

-This directory contains code for a command line tool to extract EMPlaces data from GeoNamnes, and some related values, given a GeoNames ID.
+This directory contains code for a command line tool to extract EMPlaces data from Annalist, and some related values, given an Annalist place reference.

 ## Installation (under Linux/Unix/MacOS)